kewinseb/Milkstore/README.md

 ### Installation

 1. **Clone the repository**
-   Clone the repository from the main branch:
+   Clone the repository from the develop branch:
    ```bash
    git clone "https://github.com/<your-username>/milkstore.git"

 2. **Create a feature branch**
    Create a new branch for the module you are working on:
    ```bash
-   git checkout -b "feature/Your_Module_Name"
+   git checkout -b "feature/your_module_name"

 3. **Open the project**
 Open the solution in Visual Studio.